NickYap0/High-Performance-Computing/README.md

 --dt 0.1 --T 80.0 --Nx 100 --Ny 100 --ic 1 --np 9 --calc 1
 ```

-where np sets the environment of the number of threads computing.
+where $$--np 9$$ sets the environment of the number of threads computing.